douglascraigschmidt/LiveLessons/ExpressionTree/README.md

 with Android.

-CommandLine -- This folder provides an updated command-line-only version of my LiveLessons tutorial that uses Java 8 features, such as lambdas and method references.
+CommandLine -- This folder provides an updated command-line-only version of my LiveLessons tutorial that uses modern Java features, such as lambdas and method references.
 This version compiles/runs in Intellij.

-AndroidGUI -- This folder provides an updated Android GUI-only version of my LiveLessons tutorial that uses Java 8 features, such as lambdas and method references.
+AndroidGUI -- This folder provides an updated Android GUI-only version of my LiveLessons tutorial that uses modern Java features, such as lambdas and method references.
 This version compiles/runs in Android Studio.